A website devoted to teaching/playing/composing for/ the King of Instruments

 The power requirement to run the console is 520W.
 Its self-contained speaker system consists of a lone pair of 12" woofers each powered by its own 80W amp having a combined audio output power of 160W.
 The console is supplied with adjustable factory reverb, 2 tremolo speed controls [Swell/Echo + Great/Choir-Positiv/Solo], and 2 tremolo depth controls [Swell + Choir-Positiv].
 The three external speaker systems [MAIN/MONITOR, PEDAL, & AUXILIARY] involved in its new voice are composed of a non-factory mix of new and pre-owned equipment.

-NOTE: Input/output jacks are made to work either with balanced or unbalanced signals, or with both.
-With a so-called "unbalanced signal" there are only 2 conductors; one carries positive -- the other carries negative and is also used for ground.
+CAUTION: Input/output jacks are made to work either with balanced or unbalanced signals, or with both.
+With a so-called "unbalanced signal" there are only 2 conductors; one carries positive, the other carries negative and doubles as a ground.
 The advantage of a so-called "balanced signal" is that because the ground is separate from the negative conductor there is less chance that radio frequency interference will get into the signal stream and create hum.
-When an annoying hum is detected in a subwoofer at half volume which gets louder as the volume is cranked up, it's often due to such interference, called a "ground loop."
-Switching out the audio cable from dual RCA [unbalanced] plugs to either a single XLR [balanced] plug or replacing the RCA plugs altogether with bare wire connections between the amp and sub is often successful in eliminating hum.
-Any trace of hum after that might be further reduceable by setting the sub's crossover at minimum and turning its volume knob down to about 2/3 or where the hum disappears.
+When an annoying hum is noticed in a subwoofer at half volume which gets louder as the volume is cranked up it's often due to such interference, called a "ground loop."
+RCA input plugs are unbalanced in this respect because they lack a separate 3rd pin for ground.
+To steer clear of ground loops, balanced output signals should always arrive either at balanced input [XLR] jacks OR bare wire connections.
+Switching out any RCA input plugs on the audio cable to a balanced [3-pin] XLR input plug -- OR, lacking an XLR input jack on the sub, using the sub's bare wire input connections -- is almost always successful in eliminating the annoyance of hum as the volume is cranked up, allowing maximum performance from the sub.

 CAUTION: ALWAYS PLAY IT SAFE.
 Instead of plugging everything into unprotected wall receptacles, ALWAYS connect the power cords for the console and any other electronic devices [external amplifiers, mixers, equalizers, reverb engines, voice modules, powered subs] to a power strip that has either a built-in circuit breaker (to protect against overloads in amps) OR a surge bar having a surge suppressor (to help protect against sudden spikes in voltage).
 Even when surge bars are used, very high voltage surges from nearby lightning strikes may succeed in blowing a fuse inside the console anyway, thus, while they do offer some protection, owners may prefer to switch off surge bars [and power strips] when the organ is not in use.
 Power strips and surge bars should always come with a long enough power cord to plug directly into a wall receptacle or receptacle expansion plate, NEVER into an extension cord or second power strip.
 To avoid possible fire or electrical shock NEVER daisy chain power strips or extension cords one to another in series [See blog, Conn Speaker Pipes, for more about wiring] as this changes the electrical resistance [impedance] of the circuit.
 Also, if the subwoofer or other device is built to receive a 2-socket power cord and none is available, a 3-socket power cord having a separate ground may be substituted IF AND ONLY IF the "square within a square" symbol appears next to the plug-in jack.
 This symbol indicates that the device is equipped with an internal Class 2 ground which shields against electrical shock.
 In the absence of this symbol, USE ONLY a 2-socket cord, as its negative pole is made to double as a ground; failure to do this can result in deadly electrical shock or fire.

-TIP: When testing subwoofers it's advisable to first set volume controls at half position or less and perhaps no higher than 2/3 after that, this to avoid compromising the speaker cone in the event of any sudden, extremely strong bass pulses in the signal stream.
+TIP: When testing subwoofers it's advisable to first set volume controls at half position or less and perhaps no higher than 2/3 to 3/4 after that, this to provide some buffer space and avoid compromising the speaker cone in the event of any sudden, extremely strong bass pulses in the signal stream.

 NOTE: Conn speaker pipes [See blog, Conn Speaker Pipes, May 12, 2016], one of several attempts invented to improve the sound of electronic analog organs, are strictly treble and upper midrange units.
 The Conn theory was that individual frequencies generated by the upward firing speakers inside the pipe box would find their own tuned pipes and make them resonate.
 What Conn engineers also observed when the pipes were tuned was that they not only resonated at fundamental primes but also at higher overtones of the harmonic series.
 So, besides providing a dispersion of sound vertically upward throughout the listening space and a subtle but measurable buildup and decay of sound when keys are pressed and released, respectively -- pneumatic effects which can be heard but not counted -- these units impart to manual stops a very discernable brightness to individual voices.
 Therefore, for best results the treble bandwidths reaching any other speakers used with these speaker pipes should be equalized [suppressed] at the same time.
 Use of these speaker pipes also demands a ministering art of registering combinations since they brighten all pitches above 8-foot tenor G# [200 Hz].
-When multiple units are connected they reinforce harmonics so well that the only upperwork needed for the plenum or full organ may be a single octave [4-foot] stop and one or two soft mixtures, all coupled from a secondary manual.
-In order to avoid overdriving, since these are strictly treble units, SHIELDING THEM FROM ALL BASS AND LOW MIDRANGE FREQUENCIES IS AN ABSOLUTE MUST.
+To say that this invention works wonders is no exaggeration -- when multiple units are connected they reinforce harmonics so well that no upperwork at all may be needed for the full organ save perhaps for a single soft mixture stop coupled from a secondary manual.
+Since these are strictly treble units SHIELDING THEM FROM ALL BASS AND LOW MIDRANGE FREQUENCIES IS AN ABSOLUTE MUST.
 This is best accomplished by filtering the signal stream with a powered subwoofer before it arrives at the pipes and setting the sub's variable crossover at 200Hz which strips the incoming audio signal of bass and low midrange bandwidths.

-In its final configuration the project to upgrade this instrument with 3 external speaker systems has involved adding 2 mixers, 11 subwoofers [7 ported, 4 unported one of which is passive] and 42 woofers/tweeters/horn drivers including 193 speaker pipes all powered by 14 additional amplifiers.
-When fully engaged not counting both Allen modules, both reverb engines, and the trio of 31-band equalizers the instrument's power draw is 4180W.
-Speaker cones range across 10 sizesone 18" SUB, three 15", six 12" SUBS, three 12", two 10" x 4" horn tweeters, two 10" SUBs, two 10", three 8" SUBS, two 8", twenty-four 6" x 9" ovals, two 5", two 4", & four 2".
+In its final configuration the project to upgrade this instrument with 3 external speaker systems has involved adding 2 powered mixers, 11 subwoofers [10 powered, one passive], and an array of 42 woofers, tweeters, and horn drivers involving 7 sets of speaker pipes [193], all powered by 14 amplifiers.
+When fully engaged [not counting the trio of expander modules, trio of 31-band equalizers, & both reverb engines] the instrument's power draw is 4180W.
+Speaker cones range across 10 sizes: one 18" SUB, three 15", six 12" SUBS, three 12", two 10" x 4" horn tweeters, two 10" SUBs, two 10", three 8" SUBS, two 8", twenty-four 6" x 9" ovals, two 5", two 4", & four 2".

 The goal of this project was to create improved tone quality, ambience, and power from an older digitally sampled instrument as a cost-effective, next-best alternative to a total replacement or rebuilding.
-By hunting down new and repurposed electronics and cobbling various units together in carefully calculated ways over time, and with painstaking and patient experimentation using the ear to adjust variable volume, balance, treble/bass, equalization, and artificial reverb controls, the combinational tone with all systems running has been transforming -- something to treasure and entirely sufficient to satisfy the serious organist.
-Judging by the results in this case, it's entirely possible for such efforts to end up being a satisfying and signal achievement.
-The audio power becomes vastly multiplied, individual stops speak with more realism, and the speaker pipes add a shade of brightening and omni-directional pneumatic effects.
-Perhaps most importantly, it no longer becomes necessary to go to the building to experience the desired acoustical resonance of the instrument when practicing, the instrument sounds and behaves closer to the real thing, and its richness allows it to be listened to for long periods of time.
+By hunting down new and repurposed electronics and cobbling various units together in carefully calculated ways over time, and with painstaking and patient experimentation using the ear to adjust variable volume, balance, treble/bass, equalization, and artificial reverb controls, the result has been transforming.
+Judging by the results in this case, it's entirely possible for an amalgamation of diverse elements like this to become a signal achievement that's quite satisfying in sound.
+It multiplies audio power exponentially.
+It opens up virtually limitless possibility for blending Baldwin, Allen, and Ahlborn stops into beautiful and useful ensembles.
+It contributes a discernable brightness and subtle pneumatic effects to both individual and combinational tones.
+Perhaps most importantly, it no longer becomes necessary to go to the building at odd hours, turn on the heat, and practice in poor lighting to experience the desired acoustical resonance.

 Most manufacturers of sampled organs, for marketing purposes, say they record (or sample) every note of every stop (not necessarily every rank).
 They may even say that their original samples are 30 seconds long or even 60 seconds long.
 They may even boast about what bit-rate, sampling rate, etc., they use.
 In actual fact it is very hard to get all notes of a rank in a pipe organ to sample perfectly.
 Most ranks have notes which are "off" either in volume or tone.
 What they actually put into their instruments therefore is going to be something that is vastly reduced, so, just a basic sampling system comes close but doesn't really make a "digi" organ sound quite the same as real pipes.
 The behavior of a wind instrument also needs to be reproduced.
 Therefore things like wind noise ("chiff") as pipes get on speech have been put into digi-organs like this one but still they end up sounding a little too focused and straight.
 The biggest problem manufacturers face is, what can be done at what price.
 Companies experience periodic lulls in sales, there has always been serious price competition, and, in order to stay price-competitive, most sampled organs are seriously compromised.
 The marketplace for digi organs is such that, most purchasers want more stops, more manuals, etc., rather than the very highest quality musical result.
 This has everything to do with the way manufacturers must design their line of products.